Occurred: May 2020

-The Kargu-2 attack quadcopter is manufactured by Turkish weapons company STM Defense Technologies and is designed for asymmetric warfare and anti-terrorist operations.
-The drone can be operated by a single soldier in both autonomous and manual modes, and has real-time image processing capabilities and machine learning algorithms embedded on the platform.
+Manufactured by Turkish weapons company STM Defense Technologies and designed for asymmetric warfare and anti-terrorist operations, the Kargu-2 attack quadcopter can be operated by a single soldier in both autonomous and manual modes, and has real-time image processing capabilities and machine learning algorithms embedded on the platform.

 Developer: STM